XuHao9166/CameraMove_detect/README.md

 3. Extract the motion angle by image processing
 4. Determine the threshold for camera movement to determine.

-If you feel helpful to you, help me give me a star, thank you
+If you feel helpful to you, please give me a star, thank you